 Prepare Hardware

-It is important to properly setup your hardware before you get started.
-To setup the hardware please follow:
+It is important to properly setup the hardware before getting started.
+To setup the hardware the following guide should be followed:

 Disabling ModemManager Service (if installed)